shiju630/Github-Test/README.md

 got config --list //gives you the settings

-git commit -a -m "adding stuff to the file"
+git commit -a -m "adding stuff to the file" //adding stuff

+git log //gives log of all commits